Using query parameters

 Next steps

-Thanks to the magic of dynamic parameters, you can create flexible API endpoints with ease, so you don't need to manage or test dozens of Pipes.
+Thanks to the magic of dynamic parameters, you can create flexible API Endpoints with ease, so you don't need to manage or test dozens of Pipes.
 Be sure you're familiar with the 5 rules for faster SQL queries.